 A Wild Welfare report looking at the effects of the COVID-19 pandemic on the welfare of wild animals in zoos, aquariums and wildlife sanctuaries around the world.

 The report highlights some of the issues that occur as a result of a global pandemic such as COVID-19, including decreased facility revenue and staffing levels and reduced food supplies and increased food costs, and their resulting effects for basic animal care and welfare for animals in zoological facilities.

 Download Wild Welfare’s Pandemic impact on revenue loss and its relationship to animal welfare for animals in human care’ below.

 What is a welfare standard?
 A standard is a level of quality or attainment to be achieved.
 It is used as a measure, norm or model in comparative evaluations.
 A good animal collection will be held accountable against a number of different standards which can be internationally, nationally, regionally and/or institutionally created.

 Wild Welfare has its own standard, that helps support us in evidence-based procedures for the systematic and forensic animal welfare auditing and assessment of captive wild animal collections.
 Our standard is derived from current and prevailing trends and published literature pertaining to captive wild animal welfare.

-Download Wild Welfare’s Core Fundamental Standard of Practice for Captive Wild Animals below.
+Download Wild Welfare’s Core Standard of Welfare Practice for Captive Animals below.